cindyzhangxy/CaseReportCollective/README.md

   year={2025}
 }
 ```
-## License
+## Licensing

+### Repository Code

+All code, scripts, and notebooks in this repository are released under the MIT License.

+### Dataset

-Structured annotations are released under CC BY 4.0.
+The CaseReportCollective structured annotations are released under CC BY-NC 4.0.

+### Source Articles

 Original case reports remain subject to the licenses associated with their source articles in PubMed Central Open Access.